-The person or panel conducting the informal review will make a recommendation to MHA, but MHA Executive Director or his/her designee is responsible for making the final decision as to whether admission should be granted or denied.
+The person or panel conducting the informal review will make a recommendation to MHA, but MHA's Chief Executive Officer or his/her designee is responsible for making the final decision as to whether admission should be granted or denied.
 If the informal review decision overturns the denial, processing for admission will resume.